 Module Addition: A module can be added via SetToken creation through the Factory or can be added by the manager after-the-fact.

-Initialized: To initialize the module, the manager needs to call initialize on the module.
-Once called, the module is considered initialized.
+Initialized: To initialize the module, the manager needs to call initialize on the module, providing values required by the module.
+Once the transaction has successfully mined

 The first method of adding a Module is directly inputting the desired module addresses on creation.
-See previous section on how to create a Set.
+See guide on Creating a Set for details.

 function create(address memory _components,int256 memory _units,address memory _modules,address _manager,string memory _name,string memory _symbol)externalreturns (address)